 - Communicate information

-- Work safely and follow OHS policies and procedures
+- Work safely and follow WHS policies and procedures

 If you are interested in knowing more information about training packages or VET, view the Back 2 Basics publication.

 Courses are qualifications which are not in a training package and are also known as accredited courses.
 These qualifications are approved by a government authority or, in the in the case of Australian Universities and Self-accrediting Higher Education institutions, are authorised by State and Territory legislation to accredit their own qualifications.

 Check with your training provider for any skills or conditions you may need before enrolling.
 These are known as pre-requisites and can include levels of reading and writing skills, a minimum age requirement or completion of previous study.